 When he finally read the finished, edited manuscript, he was astonished to discover that it was based on the original outline he had given me, not on the totally new book he had created in his mind.

-- Don’t expect your ghostwriter to incorporate critiques offered by your spouse, six best friends, hairdresser, and gardener
+6. Don’t expect your ghostwriter to incorporate critiques from your spouse, six best friends, hairdresser, and gardener

 So don’t show it around to everyone you know, collect their conflicting opinions, and expect your ghostwriter to sort them all out.
 You’re not going to please everyone, so don’t try.

-Besides, these people are not usually qualified to give opinions on a work-in-progress.
+Besides, these people are not usually qualified to give opinions on work-in-progress.

 For professional editor Carol Saller’s take on this, see “Too Many Eyes: When Editing is Second-Guessed.”